liandro-wesley/how-to-use-kirki/README.md

 * Navigate to `panel > Appearance > Customize`

 * You can see the settings implemented in the panel `Estilos do temas`

+## :memo: Licence

+This project is under MIT licence.
+See the archive [LICENSE](LICENSE) to more details.

+---

+Made with 💙 by Liandro Wesley :wave: [Contact Me!](https://www.linkedin.com/in/liandrowesley/)